ahmedhelmy007/assignment/README.md

 For more about [server requirements](https://codeigniter4.github.io/userguide/intro/requirements.html).

-## To get the project works
+## To get the project to work

-- Import database dump which is located in: app/Database/dump.sql
+- Import database dump which is located in: app/Database/dump.sql to your mySQL server
-- Rename env file to .env
+- Rename env file to .env and modify it to your database server info
+- In app/Config/App.php change $baseURL variable to the correct URL of your copy of the project